 Rigatoni, Fusilli, Fettucini, Spaghetti, Linguine, Farfalle… It’s all pasta to me!
 You like Italian?
 Most cities in America from Des Moines to Savannah and from Portland to New Orleans boast about their Italian cuisine.
 But New York has the biggest population of Italians so why not try some pasta when you are there?

-Are you a chilies fan?
-The influences of Spain, Mexico and our own Natives have integrated themselves into the cuisine and we now call it “southwestern” cuisine, a growing national favourite.
-The Native American and Anglo-European methods of cooking such as barbequeing and grilling combined with the Spanish preference for hearth cooking.
-Chilies are used to flavour and help thicken sauces.
-Some of the other common flavourings found in this cuisine are cumin, onion, Mexican oregano, cilantro, and tomato.
+Are you a spice fan?
+The influences of Spain, Mexico and our own Natives have integrated themselves into the cuisine and we now call it “southwestern” cuisine, a growing national favorite.
+The Native American and Anglo-European methods of cooking such as barbecuing and grilling combined with the Spanish preference for hearth cooking.
+Chilies are used to flavor and help thicken sauces.
+Some of the other common spices found in this cuisine are cumin, onion, Mexican oregano, cilantro, and tomato.
 Chicken, beef or pork are seasoned with the spices, and often they are topped off with some red peppers and/or cinnamon and then laid on a bed of beans, corn or squash, the cornerstones of much American cuisine.

 Tea is a beverage enjoyed worldwide but perhaps with the most ceremony in a Muslim home.
 This ritual is centuries old and one must learn not to rush and risk offending the host.
 Tea is poured into one glass from a great height so it froths on top.
 Then this tea is poured from glass to glass until all the glasses have held some of this liquid.
 Back it goes into the pot.
 To steep a little longer.
 Again tea is poured from a great height and again shared with all the cups and poured back into the teapot to steep again.
 This is repeated six times.
 Once all the tea is back in the pot, the glasses are wiped clean.
 Just two inches are now served to each person - but three times - as each person must drink three cups.
 The tea is hot, sweet and sharply minty.
 This ritual is performed before the conversation turns serious.